-Customer Code 78 Creates a customer code to be used by the CDR customer couc /6 system - very useful for call accounting.
-Feature must be enabled in the Feature Category associated with the extension. <br< td=""></br<> A. A. directions Conde 70 Autorization Code 79 Allows you to make a call from any phone by using an authorization code that is associated with an unrestricted dial plan.
-Feature must be enabled in the Feature Category associated with the extension.
-Hot Desking 80 This feature enables the ability to possess multiple extensions using one device, depending on who is using it.
-Very useful for Call Centers.
-To use this option you need to create several extensions without device PBX/Extensions/Extension (Technology: None).
-Then you must create a Hot Desking device PBX/Extensions/Hot Desking Night Mode All 81 Toggle to enable/disable all defined night modes.
-Night Wode All 01 Feature must be enabled in the Feature Category D !!
-0.4 associated with the extension.
-Recordings & Announcements Custom Recording 92 Used to record a message.
-Feature must be enabled in the Feature Category associated with the extension.
-Dictation 93 Used to record a message with the option of sending it by email.
+Custom Recording 92 Used to record a message.
+Feature must be enabled in the Feature Category associated with the extension Dictation 93 Used to record a message with the option of sending it by email.
 Only available for extensions where Dictation has been enabled in the Recording tab.
-Record Msg For Personal 94 Record a message that callers will hear when they Assistant are served by your personal assistant.
+Record Msg For Personal Assistant 94 Record a message that callers will hear when they are served by your personal assistant.
 Only available for extensions where Has Personal Assistant has been enabled in the Advanced tab.
-Send Voicemail Message 95 Allows you to dial any extension and leave a Jena Volceman Wessage voicemail message.
+Send Voicemail Message 95 Allows you to dial any extension and leave a voicemail message.
 For example, dialing 952492 will allow you to leave a voicemail message for extension 2492.
 Feature must be enabled in the Feature Category associated with the extension.
-Direct Voicemail 97 Direct entry to the voicemail system to listen to Direct Voicemail 97 Direct entry to the voicemail system to listen to voicemail for the current extension - only Direct Voicemail 97 Direct entry to the voicemail system to listen to Direct Voicemail 97 Direct entry to the voicemail system to listen to voicemail for the current extension - only Direct Voicemail 97 Direct entry to the voicemail system to listen to voicemail for the current extension - only requires the user to input the voicemail
+Direct Voicemail 97 Direct entry to the voicemail system to listen to voicemail for the current extension - only requires the user to input the voicemail password.
+This option is only available for extensions where voicemail has been enabled in the Voicemail tab.
 Remote Voicemail 98 Remote entry to the voicemail system to listen to voicemail for any extension - requires the user to input both an extension number and the voicemail password for that extension.
-Feature must be enabled in the Feature Category associated with the extension.
+Feature must be enabled in the Feature Category associated with the extension

-8.4 BLF (Hints)
+10.3 BLF (Hints)

 Name Dial Description

 DND_EXT 66 DND

 LOK_EXT 75 Lock Phone

 CFN_EXT 64 Call Forwarding No Answer

 CFU_EXT 60 Call Forwarding Unavailable

 CFI_EXT 58 Call Forwarding Immediately

 CFB_EXT 62 Call Forwarding Busy

 FWM_EXT 67 Call Follow me

 PEA_EXT 96 Personal Assistance

 BOSS_EXT 36 Boss/Secretary

 QAL_EXT 50 Login/Logout Agent (All dynamic queues to which it belongs)

 QAP_EXT 51 Pause/Unpause Agent (All dynamic queues to which it belongs)

 QAL_EXT_QUEUE 52 Login/Logout Agent in a specific queue

 QAP_EXT_QUEUE 53 Pause/Unpause Agent in a specific queue

 vm_EXT Voice Mail

+TC-# It monitors the status of the Time Conditions, whether it is reversed temporarily or permanently, however, it will only allow us to change the status of the Time Condition from the phone if said status is temporary and not permanent. # -> ID

+NM-# Monitors night mode, # -> ID, pressing forces the state to change permanently until pressed again.

 69 Clear all

 701-710 Default Parking

-Notes: EXT → Extension, QUEUE→ Queue Number
+Notes: EXT \rightarrow Extension, QUEUE \rightarrow Queue Number

 In VitalPBX activate in each extension Generate Hints.
-Settings/PBX Settings/System General/
+Settings > PBX Settings > System